| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 Angels is a not-for-profit religious institution that uses its

+properties exclusively for religious and charitable purposes.
 Under Illinois law, two related questions are asked to determine

 if a religiously-based tax exemption is appropriate for a parcel